What Is An ADL? Understanding Activities of Daily Living

 What are the signs that it's time to assess ADLs and IADLs?
 If you observe that your loved one is struggling with managing everyday tasks or has become forgetful, it may be time to assess their ADLs and IADLs.
 No two individuals are the same, so every senior's abilities and needs will be different.

-As a family caregiver, monitoring subtle changes is important rather than focusing on significant issues.
-When you notice any changes or difficulties with IADLs, you should consider scheduling an assessment from a healthcare professional.
+As a family caregiver, it is important to monitor subtle changes rather than focus on significant issues.
+If you notice any changes or difficulties with IADLs, consider scheduling an assessment with a healthcare professional.
 It's crucial to quickly report any problem with IADLs and ADLs, as it can lead to an earlier diagnosis and intervention of potential problems in any of these areas.

 Many seniors may not realize or be willing to admit that they're struggling with an ADL or and IADL.
 In our experience, this is common.
 That's why loved ones need to stay involved and help as quickly as possible.